bft-smart/library/README.txt

 java -cp ./bin/*:./lib/* bftsmart.tom.util.ThresholdSignatureGenerator <key size>

+The keyshares and public key will appear in the 'config' directory.

 Finally, here it is an example of verifying the reply against the key shares within Java code: